Germans in the American Revolution: German Regiment

-European Supporters
+European supporters of Congress

-George Washington welcomed European officers in his army.
+George Washington welcomed Continental European officers in his army.
 Johann de Kalb was a Bavarian who served in the armies of France before receiving a commission as a general in the Continental Army.
 Other Germans came to the United States to utilize their military training.
 Frederick William, Baron de Woedtke, for example, was a Prussian officer who obtained a Congressional commission early in the war; he died in New York in 1776.
 Gustave Rosenthal was an ethnic German from Estonia who became an officer in the Continental Army.
 He returned to Estonia after the war, but other German soldiers, such as David Ziegler, chose to stay and become citizens in the nation they had helped found.

 In addition, France had eight German-speaking regiments with over 2,500 soldiers.
 The famous Lauzun's Legion included both French and German soldiers, and was commanded in German.
 There were also German soldiers and officers in the French Royal Deux-Ponts Regiment.

 The most famous German to support the Patriot cause was Friedrich Wilhelm von Steuben from Prussia, who came to America independently, through France, and served as Washington's inspector general.
 General von Steuben is credited with training the Continental Army at Valley Forge, and he later wrote the first drill manual for the United States Army.
-In June 1780 he was given command of the advance guard in the defense of Morristown, New Jersey from General Knyphausen – a battle briefly led by two opposing German generals.
+In June 1780 he was given command of the advance guard in the defense of Morristown, New Jersey.
 Von Steuben was granted citizenship and remained in United States until his death in 1794.

 Von Steuben's native Prussia joined the League of Armed Neutrality, and Frederick II of Prussia was well appreciated in the United States for his support early in the war.
 Frederick II maintained a grudge against George III since the British monarch had withdrawn military subsidies during the Seven Years' War.
 He expressed interest in opening trade with the United States and bypassing English ports, and allowed an American agent to buy arms in Prussia.
 Frederick predicted American success, and promised to recognize the United States and American diplomats once France did the same.
-Prussia also interfered in the recruiting efforts of Russia and neighboring German states when they raised armies to send to the Americas, and Frederick II forbade enlistment for the American war within Prussia.
+Prussia also interfered in the recruiting efforts of neighboring German states when they raised armies to send to the Americas, and Frederick II forbade enlistment for the American war within Prussia.
 All Prussian roads were denied to troops from Anhalt-Zerbst, which delayed reinforcements that Howe had hoped to receive during the winter of 1777–1778.

-However, when the War of the Bavarian Succession erupted, Frederick II became much more cautious with Prussian/British relations.
-US ships were denied access to Prussian ports, and Frederick refused to officially recognize the United States until they had signed the Treaty of Paris.
-Even after the war, Frederick II predicted that the United States was too large to operate as a republic, and that it would soon rejoin the British Empire with representatives in Parliament.
+When the War of the Bavarian Succession erupted, however, Frederick II became much more cautious with Prussian relations with Britain.
+U.S. ships were denied access to Prussian ports, and Frederick refused to officially recognize the United States until they had signed the Treaty of Paris.
+After the war, Frederick II wrongly predicted that the United States was too large to operate as a republic, and that it would soon rejoin the British Empire with representatives in Parliament.